 They loaded the gurney into the ambulance and drove off.
 I heard a couple of horn honks from down the hill, out of my sight, indicating that a car was trying to come up the one-lane road while the ambulance was driving down to the highway.

 I gestured at the steps, asking Brian if I could sit down.
 He shrugged, so I did, but then a car I recognized came up and I stood again.

 I had met Kate Lane before — she was a reporter for the Claremont Crier newspaper.
 She parked her car in the space that the ambulance had vacated (the parking area in front of the house was pretty crowded at this point).
-She got out and trotted towards the house, pad and pen in hand.
-“Hey,” she said as she zipped by us, not slowing as Brian made a halfhearted gesture, obviously trying to decide whether he should try to stop her or not.
+She got out and trotted toward the house, pad and pen in hand.
+“Hey,” she said as she zipped by us, not slowing as Brian made a halfhearted gesture, obviously trying to decide whether he should stop her or not.